New Haven Economic Performance Index

 Unemployment Rate in New Haven, CT

 The model was developed by Esin Cakan and A.E.
-Rodriguez; this shiny app is a John Kuchachik ('18) production.
+Rodriguez; this graph (based on dygraphs) is a Gil de Goes production.

 The Federal Reserve of Economic Data offers a wealth of economic data and information to promote economic education and enhance economic research.
 The widely used database FRED is updated regularly and allows 24/7 access to regional and national financial and economic data.